^

 Degree 4

 Neutropenia is a serious manifestation of myelosuppression due to the high mortality from infectious complications that develop against its background.
-In this regard, the main task of an oncologist is to prevent the development of febrile neutropenia with maximum preservation of chemotherapy intensity.
-Currently, this can be achieved with the use of cytokines G-CSF, or filgrastim.
+In this regard, the main task of an oncologist is to prevent the development of febrile neutropenia while maintaining the maximum intensity of chemotherapy.
+Currently, this can be achieved using cytokines G-CSF or filgrastim.

-The administration of G-CSF preparations (filgrastim) is the only way to reduce the duration and depth of myelotoxic neutropenia, as well as the development of febrile neutropenia.
-The administration of G-CSF drugs before the first course of chemotherapy is called the primary prevention of neutropenia, which is indicated to patients with risk factors listed in the table.
+The administration of G-CSF (filgrastim) is the only way to reduce the duration and depth of myelotoxic neutropenia, as well as the development of febrile neutropenia.
+The administration of G-CSF before the first course of chemotherapy is called primary prevention of neutropenia, which is indicated for patients with the risk factors listed in the table.

 Features of the underlying disease